OpenActTextDev/LifeCon/README.md

 *GitHub* provides a natural development environment to achieve this goal.

 *  The more stable version is available through the ["Production" Github Landing Site](https://OpenActTexts.github.io) - designed for students and classes.
-*  The more frequently updated  version is available through the ["Development" Github Landing Site](https://ewfrees.github.io) - designed for instructors and developers.
+*  The more frequently updated  version is available through the first ["Development" Github Landing Site](https://ewfrees.github.io) - designed for instructors and developers.
+*  We are now porting resources to a newer, second ["Development" Github](https://github.com/OpenActTextDev/LifeCon) center - designed for instructors and developers.

 Code, data, offline versions and more are available through these portals.